Systemic lupus erythematosusLupus

 - Race makes a difference.
 During the initial (induction) treatment stages, mycophenolate works better for Hispanic or African American patients whereas cyclophosphamide is best for white patients of European ethnicity.

-- Patients who do not respond to mycophenolate or cyclophosphamide may benefit from the biologic drug rituximab (Rituxan) or possibly calcineurin inhibitors such as tacrolimus or cyclosporine.
+Patients who do not respond to mycophenolate or cyclophosphamide may benefit from the biologic drug rituximab (Rituxan).
+Studies done to date do not clearly support the benefit of rituximab for SLE.

 - Stomach and intestinal problems